 Special requirements: program fee (multiple scholarships and flexible payment plans are available); airfare (not included); the Jordan Pass, which includes a single-use entry visa fee and admission to some 40 cultural sites throughout the Kingdom; tuition cost for optional supplemental 3-SCH practicum (available as a Summer I mini-mester); some meals; day-to-day expenses in Jordan; registration with UH Office of Learning Abroad; CISI travel insurance.
 Space is very limited; students must have completed the associated course, Health & Human Rights HON 3306H, by the end of the Spring 2022 semester to participate in the fieldwork experience.

-This program is scheduled to run annually.
+Recruitment for this program is currently open.
 For more information, please contact Keri Myrick, Adrian Castillo, or Helen Valier or click here to be added to the interest list.
 Visit the Jordan Gallery for pics from the 2019 program.
 This program is CITE funded and Gilman eligible.

 Istanbul, Turkey: Explorations of the Ottoman Empire